EnderDash Team9 min readUpdated

 There are good reasons people use the current options.

-AlternativeWhat it is good atWhere it starts to feel limiting
+AlternativeWhat it is good atWhere it can feel limiting for this use case

 screen / tmux / raw SSHFull control, no abstraction, works anywhereNo shared workspace, weak mobile ergonomics, and too much manual work around logs, files, and team handoff